UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

 #### Extra example, PDC

-For PDC the package ``Rmpi`` does not work correctly, so we will instead use the package ``pbdMPI``, which you need to install yourself to one of the exercises in the section about batch.
-You can either do that now, or you do it later today, during the batch session.
+For PDC the package ``Rmpi`` does not work correctly, so we will instead use the package ``pbdMPI``, which you need to install yourself to do one of the exercises in the advanced section about parallelism.
+You can either do that now, or you can do it that day, during the parallel session.

 - If you have the setup done, and the R module loaded, then (on the command line, not inside R):
     - First copy the tarball: ``cp /cfs/klemming/projects/snic/r-matlab-julia-naiss/pbdMPI_0.5-2.tar.gz .`` while standing in your own directory that you are running R scripts from.